LetMeR00t/TA-detection-backfill/README.md

 ![Detection Healthcheck - Dashboard stats](./images/detection_healthcheck_dashboard_monitoring_details.png)

 > You'll notice that you can see the delta time between the original job and the healthcheck job in the "Information" column with the sentence `Healthcheck performed after 10min`.
-In those examples, we didn"t follow the default 6 hours mentionned previously as it was for tests purposes.
+In those examples, we didn't follow the default 6 hours mentionned previously as it was for tests purposes.
 If you keep the default value of 6 hours on the observed period, you will have the sentence `Healthcheck performed after 6h 0min`

 # Credits